Emotional Authority Human Design Explained

 How do you actually make a decision with Emotional Authority?

 The practice is to notice the wave, not act on the high or the low, and give the decision time to settle.
 Sleeping on it, sitting with it across a few days, and noticing how it feels at different points in the wave all help.
 When the choice still feels right after the emotional state has cycled through, that is the kind of clarity Emotional Authority is built for.
+For decisions that don’t allow days, even buying yourself a few hours of processing time tends to produce more clarity than answering in the moment.

 Does having Emotional Authority mean you are too emotional?